 What Is a Fat Transfer Used to Treat?

 There are many fat transfer applications.
 It can be used to fill in hollow sunken cheeks and temples.
 It can fill in the deep grooves that run from the corners of the nose to the corners of the mouth (nasolabial folds) and wrinkles that come down from the sides of the mouth (marionette lines).
 It can also fill in parentheses lines (curved wrinkles that border the lips), hollows under the eyes, and sagging jawlines.
 Fat transfers can also be used to provide a long-lasting lip filler to enhance the appearance, or plump up, thin lips.

 Dr. Jackson Explain the Difference Between Fat Transfer and Dermal Fillers

 Your Initial Consultation

-The initial step is to consult with our physician to determine whether you are a suitable candidate for a fat transfer procedure.
+The initial step is to consult with on of our physicians to determine whether you are a suitable candidate for a fat transfer procedure.
 You should be in general good health without any underlying conditions that can alter the results of the treatment (non-smoker, low consumption of alcohol, not pregnant or breastfeeding).
-You have realistic expectations regarding the results of the procedure and have some extra fat to transfer!
+You should have realistic expectations regarding the results of the procedure and have some extra fat to transfer.

-Dr. Boerner will review your health condition, medical history, medications, family medical history, and allergies to determine whether you are suitable for a facial fat transfer.
-A physical examination is then conducted, and a treatment plan is made.
+Our physicians will review your health conditions, medical history, medications, family medical history, and allergies to determine whether you are suitable for a facial fat transfer.
+A physical examination will be conducted, and a treatment plan will be developed.
 The treatment plan will include the area from which the fat is harvested for transfer.
 Usually, fat is taken from the abdomen or inner thigh.